Breathing Techniques to Help You Exercise

 One of the most important things to remember when it comes to breathing during exercise is to breathe through your nose and mouth.
 This allows you to take in more oxygen and expel more carbon dioxide, which helps to reduce fatigue and increase your endurance.
 Inhale deeply through your nose, filling your lungs with air, then exhale slowly through your mouth, pushing the air out of your lungs.
+That pattern also allows your body to filter any impurities out of the inhaled air, and to stimulate the vagus nerve on exhale.

 Another important technique is to breathe rhythmically.
 This means that you should try to establish a breathing pattern that matches the rhythm of your exercise.
 For example, when running, you might inhale for three steps and exhale for two steps.
 This helps to keep your breathing steady and prevents you from becoming winded too quickly.